SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

     Note: This change is not i18n enabled.

-2. Next, add the customer ID at the top of the detail view instead of price total, which we dont know anyways.
+2. Next, add the customer ID at the top of the detail view instead of the price total, which we don't know anyway.
    To do this change the contents of the `<semantic:headerContent>` tag in Detail.view.xml to:

    ```